Harsh-Agarwal16/Web-Shop-Harsh/Assessment/README.md

 3. **services:** This folder will contain services for the module where business logic will be handled.

-4. **data:** This folder will contain database queries for the module, mainly the fetch queries as add/update/delete these queries will handled in dbHelper service file.
+4. **repositeries:** This folder will contain database queries for the module, mainly the fetch queries as add/update/delete these queries will handled in dbHelper service file.

 5. **models/schemas:**  This folder will contain schemas for the module, where request schema will be defined for every route of the module.